MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **CollectionTime** - time of subscription purchase completion

-- **CountryCode** - Client country code that is sent to DSC for client redemption request
+- **CountryCode** - Client country or region code that is sent to DSC for client redemption request

 - **GoPremiumEntryPoint** - entry point for triggering purchase